Tosinkuzzy/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 0x01.
 Python - if/else, loops, functions
 Python
- By: Guillaume
+By: {Guillaume}
 Weight: 1
 Project will start Jan 2, 2024 6:00 AM, must end by Jan 3, 2024 6:00 AM
 Checker was released at Jan 2, 2024 12:00 PM
 An auto review will be launched at the deadline

-Resources
+[Resources]
 Read or watch:

 More Control Flow Tools (Read until “4.6.
 Defining Functions” included)